deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 From the source code we can find the name of the Employee of the month.

-So the next question reads "Scan the machine with nmap.
+**Question**: "Scan the machine with nmap.
 What is the other port running a web server on".
 Looking back to our nmap scan we can see port **8080** is open and is running a http web server.

 Next question "Take a look at the other web server.
 What file server is running?".
 Once we navigate to the second web server and click on the link as shown below we are met with the name of the file server which is **Rejetto Http File Server**

 ![](images/20230912200320.png)
 ![](images/20230912200338.png)

-"What is the CVE number to exploit this file server?".
+**Question**: "What is the CVE number to exploit this file server?".
 A quick search on [exploitdb](https://www.exploit-db.com/) give us our answer.

 ![](images/20230912200413.png)